 To protect your data from unauthorised access during transmission, we use state-of-the-art encryption methods (e.g. SSL) via HTTPS.

-We send out different categories of newsletters to interested parties who have disclosed their email address for this purpose, to participants and former participants (patrons) of the Vienna City Marathon and other events of SLW, such as the VCM Winter Running Series or the VCM Training Runs.
+We send out different categories of newsletters to interested parties who have disclosed their email address for this purpose, to participants and former participants (patrons) of the Vienna City Marathon and other events of SLW, such as the VCM Winter Running Series, VCM Pop-Up-Runs or the VCM Training Runs.

 In order to properly address you in the newsletter, we process your email address as well as your first and last name and gender before sending the newsletter.